Jardin du Luxembourg: History

 During and after the July Monarchy, the park became the home of a large population of statues; first the queens and famous women of France, lined along the terraces; then, in 1880s and 1890s, monuments to writers and artists, a small-scale model by Bartholdi of his Liberty Enlightening the World (commonly known as the Statue of Liberty) and one modern sculpture by Zadkine.
 In 1865, during the reconstruction of Paris by Napoleon III, the rue de l'Abbé de l'Épée, (now rue Auguste Comte) was extended into the park, cutting off about seven hectares, including a large part of the old nursery garden.
 The building of new streets next to the park also required moving and rebuilding the Medici Fountain to its present location.
 The long basin of the fountain was added at this time, along with the statues at the foot of the fountain.

 During this reconstruction, the chief architect of parks and promenades of Paris, Gabriel Davioud, under the leadership of Adolphe Alphand, built new ornamental gates and fences around the park, and polychrome brick garden houses.
 He also transformed what remained of the old Chartreux nursery garden, at the south end of the park, into an English garden with winding paths, and planted a fruit garden in the southwest corner.
 He kept the regular geometric pattern of the paths and alleys, but did create one diagonal alley near the Medici fountain, which opened a view of the Panthéon.
 The garden in the late nineteenth century contained a marionette theater, a music kiosk, greenhouses, an apiary (or bee-house); a rose garden, the fruit orchard, and about seventy works of sculpture and an orangerie.

 Art exhibitions

 The Orangerie du Sénat was used for displaying sculpture and modern art (used until the 1930s).
-In 1978 the orangerie was reused once more as an art exhibition space for a retrospective of the Ecole de Paris painter Alexandre Frenel, inaugerated by Alain Poher, President of the French Senate.
+In 1978 the orangerie was reused once more as an art exhibition space for a retrospective of the Ecole de Paris painter Alexandre Frenel, inaugurated by Alain Poher, President of the French Senate.

 The following year, in 1979 the Musée du Luxembourg was formally reopened as a museum by the French Senate.
 The orangerie today holds temporary art exhibitions.
 It was first opened to the public as a Beaux-Arts public museum in 1694, the first public museum in France.
 It was also the first contemporary art museum in Paris, functioning as such in 1818.

 Botanic exhibition in the Orangerie du Sénat in 1843.

 The painter Alexandre Frenel to the right with the President of the French Senate, Alain Poher to the left in a retrospective exhibition in 1978.